 Consult your doctor

 Now would be a good time to get a check up and get your child’s vaccinations up to date.
-Get tips from your family doctor about boosting your child’s immunity and general health.
+Ask your family doctor about boosting your child’s immunity and general health.
 A medical consultation is essential especially if your child has health conditions that make them more vulnerable.
 If this is the case, discuss your doctor’s recommendations with school authorities to come up with a better set-up for your child.

 Prepare your child

 Schedule a pep talk when back-to-school plans become clearer.
-Talk to them about how their classroom would look like, how they should interact with classmates and teachers, how gym and recess will be like.
+Talk to them about how their classroom would look like, how they should interact with classmates and teachers, how gym and recess will be conducted.
 Answer any questions they may have and always be encouraging.
 It can ease their anxieties when they know what to expect.

 How to get kids to wear a face mask, Coronavirus Q&A with Dr. Mike